projectbadger/pihole_exporter/server/README.md

 ## Server

-Server configures and runs a *http.Server with the provided config.Config configuration.
+Server configures and runs a *http.Server with the provided *config.Config configuration.
-It servers metrics on the provided metrics path.
+It serves metrics on the provided metrics path.

 ## Index